01 of 09

 Seventh Stop: Kamouraska

-From Percé, it is about an 11 hour drive to get back to Montreal.
+From Percé, it is about an 11-hour drive to get back to Montreal.
 Break that up into two more reasonable drives that allow you to enjoy a little of the south shore scenery and culture.

 By getting back on Hwy 132, you will make a complete loop of this mostly shoreside scenic Gaspé drive.

 Stop for the night in Kamouraska, about 15 minutes off the highway on the water.
-This colourful community has been named one of the top 20 most beautiful villages in the province of Quebec.
+This colorful community has been named one of the top 20 most beautiful villages in the province of Quebec.

 Many of the villages that dot the Saint Lawrence shore were resort towns in the 19th century for wealthy Montrealers or New Englanders.
 Kamouraska has retained its appeal and continues to draw visitors to peruse its lovely main street and shop its local, artisan fare.